Windsor lines of the London and South Western Railway: Widening Waterloo to Barnes

 Vauxhall station was a centre for London's milk supply.
 In 1913 it handled 1,500 churns daily.
 Arriving milk trains berthed in the Up Windsor Local Line platform at Vauxhall to unload, the entire ordinary Windsor line traffic being carried over the Up Windsor Through Line.
 Trains arriving at Waterloo stopped at Vauxhall for ticket collection; this was discontinued for Windsor line trains in October 1912.

 From Falcon Junction (at the later Clapham Junction) to Nine Elms a third, Up track was installed.

 When electrification of the suburban network was authorised in 1912, the quadrupling of the Windsor lines in the Nine Elms area was also approved.
 The work was ready in January 1916.
 The section from west of Nine Elms Junction towards Clapham Junction had four Windsor Line tracks from 1897 when goods lines were converted to passenger use, at first up-down-up-down, but changed in 1907 to up-up-down-down.

 Clapham Junction station continued to be a bottleneck with only two Windsor Line tracks through the station.
 In 1906 a new platform on the north side of the station was brought into use for the Kensington services, releasing a platform for widening the Windsor lines; quadrupling through the station was completed on 13 October 1907.

-The volume of traffic between Clapham Junction and Barnes became intolerable, and quadrupling of that section was authorised by Parliament on 10 August 1882.
+The volume of traffic between Clapham Junction and Barnes became intolerable, and quadrupling of that section was authorised by an act of Parliament on 10 August 1882.
 The second up line between Barnes and Putney opened on 15 June 1885, and four-line working throughout between Barnes and Clapham Junction started on 1 June 1887.
 The Barnes, Putney and Wandsworth stations were enlarged accordingly.

 To link the Richmond line at Point Pleasant Junction with the Wimbledon to Fulham line at East Putney Junction, the Putney Junction lines opened on 1 July 1889.
 As authorised on 10 August 1882, both up and down lines were to have passed high over the double-tracked Richmond line before descending to join it on the north side.
 The quadrupling the Richmond line, however, made need for the Putney Junction down line to leave it from the south side and reach East Putney Junction by a separate brick viaduct to prevent down trains causing delay by crossing four tracks on the level.